avoidwork/tenso/README.md

 [![build status](https://secure.travis-ci.org/avoidwork/tenso.svg)](http://travis-ci.org/avoidwork/tenso) [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/avoidwork/tenso?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Tensō is a REST API facade for node.js, designed to simplify the implementation of APIs.
+Tensō is a REST API gateway for node.js, designed to simplify the implementation of APIs.

 Tensō will handle the serialization & creation of hypermedia links, all you have to do is give it `Arrays` or `Objects`.